Understanding my father

 In 2007, when he was 62, my father retired from Samsung.
 Or rather, the company moved him from President and CEO of Samsung Corning into an adviser role, a path often used for executives at that level.
 People said this was how Samsung prevented senior leaders from taking their knowledge and networks to another company.
 For three years he received a substantial salary but had very little to do.

-I do not know exactly when or how he first received the news, but in my memory he was surprised as if he was blindsided.
-It would not have shocked me if he first learned about his successor by reading it in a newspaper article, the same way some of his earlier promotions had been announced.
-For a man who had lived his life in ten-minute blocks, suddenly having nothing to do was a shock.
+I do not know exactly when or how he first received the news, but in my memory he was surprised and disturbed as if he was blindsided.
+It would not have shocked me if he first learned about his transition by reading it in a newspaper article, the same way some of his earlier promotions had been announced.
+For a man who had lived his life in ten-minute blocks, suddenly having nothing to do was a hard transition.
 To say he was unprepared for retirement would be an understatement.
-Has he ever imagined how to plan for his days when he has no work to do when his whole life was planning for companies’ future - distant and long-term future?
+How ironic is it that he was unprepared for his future when his whole life was planning for companies’ future - short-term and long-term future?

-Coincidentally, that same year I also left Samsung, after eight years with the company.
-I flew to Brisbane, Australia, where he was enjoying a golf trip, to share the news with him.
-I remember being more worried about how he would react than about the decision itself.
-I remember him being concerned about me and my future.
-I hoped that he would cheer for me.
+Coincidentally, that same year I also left Samsung after eight years with the company.
+I flew to Brisbane, Australia, where my parents were on a golf trip, to share the news with them.
+I remember feeling more worried about how he would react than about the decision itself.
+In truth, I was convinced and passionate about my move.
+Deep down, I secretly hoped he would encourage me.

 Only two years after his retirement, he was diagnosed with Parkinson’s.
 My parents had dreamed of traveling in retirement, but those dreams ended quickly.
 Looking back, we think the disease may already have been affecting him in his final years at Samsung.